 This research identifies ecosystem condition attributes to explain environmental outcomes from environmental watering in different ecosystem types.
 The aim is to apply measures of ecosystem condition to adjust expected outcomes and therefore tailor evaluation to better match the context under which water is being delivered.
-Research is linking species outcomes to the ecosystems that support them and determining how the condition of those ecosystems influences outcomes from water for the environment.
+Research is linking species outcomes to the ecosystems that support them and determining how the condition of those ecosystems influences outcomes from environmental water.
 The outcomes of this work apply to ecosystem type mapping, environmental water prioritisation frameworks and setting of expected outcomes for watering actions.

-This project continues to June 2024 focussing on case studies on inundation requirements and inundation frequency for trees.
-Rationale for continuing this work is to inform adaptive management and the future Flow-MER program.
+This project continued to June 2024 focussing on case studies on inundation requirements and inundation frequency for trees.
+This work will be reported and transitioned to evaluation in 2024-25.